Will I Go Bald If My Dad Is Bald?

 Will I Go Bald if My Dad Isn't?

 You can still go bald even if your dad has a full head of hair.
-Here's why: the genes that cause hair loss can come from both your mom's and your dad's sides of the family.
+The genes that cause hair loss can come from both your mom's and your dad's sides of the family.
 You might inherit hair loss genes from your mom's, your dad's, or even a mix of both.
 Plus, other factors like stress, hormones, and health can play a part too.
-So, your dad's hair isn't a guarantee for your own
+So, your dad's full head of hair isn't a guarantee for your own.

 Will I Go Bald if My Mom's Dad is Bald?